Notice

 Basis:

-Locating new housing development around existing infrastructure will increase the vibrancy of commercial areas, improving financial stability.
+Locating new housing development which may include single or varying densities around existing infrastructure will increase the vibrancy of commercial areas, improving financial stability.
 Residential development near desirable amenities will lessen the public’s need to travel long distances to work, play, learn, and shop.